dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 ## Template file structure

-The MapR template file can include the following properties.
+The Multi-App Run template file can include the following properties.
 Below is an example template showing two applications that are configured with some of the properties.

 ```yaml
 version: 1